Billable Work vs. Non-Billable Work¶

 💡 Note that even if work is billed hourly, there might still be a (soft) monthly, yearly, or scope-based budget cap that we need to take into account for the purpose of both epic-level and cell-level planning (as well as sustainability management).

 Support vs. Maintenance¶

-One of the most common dilemmas that developers face is determining whether a client-related task should be classified as fixed-price maintenance or billable hourly support work.
-The decision on whether a task is classified as maintenance or support work determines which account time is logged against.
+One of the most common dilemmas that developers face is determining whether a client-related task should be classified as fixed-price maintenance or hourly support work.
+The decision on whether a task is classified as maintenance or support determines which Tempo account time is logged against.
 This is crucial, sustainability-wise, as maintenance budgets are fixed-price, meaning that if they are exceeded we can't charge the client for the excess.
 (And we don't want to increase maintenance budgets too much over time, to avoid overcharging clients.)

 Maintenance work encompasses all tasks related to upgrading the instance, applying patches and security fixes, and addressing any issues classified as "Critical Incident" and "Major Incident" in our Service Level Agreement.
 However, maintenance does not include:

 - Upgrading and maintaining themes (except for upgrading the basic simple_theme package that comes standard with an instance).

 - Fixing issues caused by unwarranted/unplanned client action (i.e. "you break it, you buy it")

 - Additional work resulting from clients purposefully delaying or refusing version upgrades